Tehuacán: Geography

 Tehuacán is located in the southeastern part of Mexico.
 Northern bordering cities are Tepanco de López, Santiago Miahuatlán, Vicente Guerrero y Nicolás Bravo; Eastern Vicente Guerrero, San Antonio Cañada y Ajalpan; Southern San Gabriel Chilac, Zapotitlán, San Antonio Texcala y Altepexi; and Western Zapotitlán, San Martín Atexcal, Juan N. Méndez y Tepanco de López.

 The city of Tehuacán has a population of 248,716 with a geographical weather of 19 degrees Celsius most of the year.
 Tehuacan is an important territory known as the Tehuacán Valley with a diverse ecosystem.

 Another important geographical factor to consider about the region of Oaxaca and Tehuacán valley is the telluric area where the city is located.
-Tehuacán is surrounded by the Neovolcanic Axis that covers the states of Nayarit, Jalisco, Colima, Michoacán, Guanajuato, Querétaro, México, Hidalgo, Morelos, Tlaxcala, Puebla and Veracruz.
+Tehuacán is surrounded by the Neovolcanic Axis that covers the states of Nayarit, Jalisco, Colima, Michoacán, Guanajuato, Querétaro, Mexico, Hidalgo, Morelos, Tlaxcala, Puebla and Veracruz.
 This Axis connects the main active volcanoes of the region and because of this volcanic activity the city presents continuous movements of Earth, specially during summer and spring seasons.

 Tehuacan Valley presents a high diversity of plant and animal species, especially the Tehuacán-Cuicatlán Biosphere Reserve located 30 minutes southwest from Tehuacán, that belongs to the city and protects 200 cactus species, most of them endangered types.